octronic-uk/rpi-web-remote/README.md

     ```
 7. Save `/etc/profile` and quit your editor.

 8. Reboot to reload your environment

 9. Test node and npm with

     ```
     $ npm --version
     $ node --version
     ```

 10. Install git to clone repositories
     ```
     $ sudo apt-get install git
     ```

 11. Install PM2 globally and instruct it to run at boot.

     ```
     $ sudo npm install -g pm2
     $ sudo pm2 startup ubuntu
     ```

 12. Clone the repo onto your device

     ```
     $ git clone https://github.com/BashEdThomps/IoT-RaspberryPI.git
     ```

-13. Navigate to the repository and install
+13. Navigate to the repository

     ```
     $ cd IoT-RaspberryPI
-    $ ./install
     ```

-13. Configure your pins
+13. Configure your pins by editing the `config.json` file

     ```
-    Coming soon
+    $ vi config.json
     ```

+    This file holds the application's configuration JSON object.
+The `pins`
+    array defines the list of pins that will be available to the user.

+    ```
+    "pins": [
+      {
+        "name": "Hall Light", // Human readable name "num": 7,             // Pin number
+        "io": "out",          // Direction; "in" or "out" "state": 0            // Initial state 0 or 1 (output only) },
+      ...
+    ];
+    ```

 14. Run the application.

     ```
-    $ npm start
+    $ ./install
     ```